M56 junction 6 to 8 smart motorway

 - increase motorway capacity and reduce congestion on this key route into Manchester

-- smooth traffic flows
+- smooth traffic flows by using variable speed limits

 - provide more reliable journey times to Manchester Airport